Department of Victim Studies

 Rebecca J Cary, MS, Lecturer of Victim Studies, Department of Victim Studies, MS, Sam Houston State University; BS, Sam Houston State University

-Shelly Lynn Clevenger, PHD, Associate Professor and Chair of Victim Studies, Department of Victim Studies, PHD, Indiana University of Pennsyl; MA, Indiana University of Pennsyl; BA, Indiana University of Pennsyl
+Shelly Lynn Clevenger, PHD, Professor and Chair of Victim Studies, Department of Victim Studies, PHD, Indiana University of Pennsyl; MA, Indiana University of Pennsyl; BA, Indiana University of Pennsyl

 Kathleen Elisabeth McMahon, MS, Lecturer of Victim Studies, Department of Victim Studies, MS, Sam Houston State University; MA, Sam Houston State University; BS, Sam Houston State University